Updated: 01 April 2017

 15 to 18 year-old mokopuna in care must have a plan for leaving care.

-The plan must be reviewed and confirmed at a family group conference at least once a year.
+If mokopuna have an extended care agreement (section 140(1)(d)), then the plan must be reveiwed and confirmed at a family group conference at least once a year.

-For mokopuna who have family court orders in place, the family group conference (FGC) must happen before the court date.
-The plan can then be filed as the court plan (s128 ) alongside the report (s135/s186).
+For mokopuna who have family court orders in place, then a family group conference must happen before the court date.
+You can request a review of family court orders under section 135(4).
+There is a specific family group conference referral type to support this (FGC to review s128).
+The plan can then be filed as the court plan (s128) alongside the report (s135/s186).

 The plan must: